- This event has passed.

 Location: Zerio Residence, 8327 E. Desert Cove, Scottsdale, AZ

 Make checks out to Ikenobo of Arizona.
 Checks should be sent to Lisa Schleier, 226 E. Marconi Ave, Phoenix, AZ 85022-3019.
+You may also send payment via Zelle to email@example.com.
 This will hold your place in class.
 Your canceled check will be your receipt.
-If you have questions, please contact Wanda LaLoggia at (480) 600-4220 or via email at email@example.com.
+If you have questions, please contact Wanda LaLoggia at (480) 600-4220 or via email at firstname.lastname@example.org.

 Please note that the RSVP Form Link is ONLY used to register for the workshop so we know how many flowers to order.
 After you register, make sure to send a check made out to Ikenobo of Arizona.